fiskaltrust/middleware/test/fiskaltrust.NuspecTest/README.md

 ## Steps

-- Added a new project (fiskaltrust.Middleware.Queue.Sqlite.AndriodLauncherTest.csproj) that resembles the Android launcher project
+- Added a new project (fiskaltrust.Middleware.Queue.Sqlite.NuspecTest.csproj) that resembles the Android launcher project
 - Added a template named test-nuspec.template.yaml run on the fiskaltrust.Middleware.Queue pipeline

-  - publishes and packs the SQLite queue to a local feed. the localfeed contains a SQLite.1.3.0-local package.`This pack is created with a nuspec configuration file in fiskaltrust.Middleware.Queue.SQLite project and the version 1.3.0-local comes from there which must not be changed because its fixed in AndriodLauncherTest project`
+  - publishes and packs the SQLite queue to a local feed. the localfeed contains a SQLite.1.3.0-local package.`This pack is created with a nuspec configuration file in fiskaltrust.Middleware.Queue.SQLite project and the version 1.3.0-local comes from there which must not be changed because its fixed in NuspecTest project`

-  - Added pipeline tasks to build AndriodLauncherTest project and force the project to use the Queue.Sqlite package from local feed by using NuGet.config.
+  - Added pipeline tasks to build NuspecTest project and force the project to use the Queue.Sqlite package from local feed by using NuGet.config.
     Nuget.config have to contain localfeed

     ` <add key="localfeed" value=".\localfeed" />`